Ouranosinc/pywps/docs/extensions.rst

     Interaction diagram for PyWPS scheduler extension.

-The following image shows the an example usage of the scheduler extension with Slurm.
+The following image shows an example of using the scheduler extension with Slurm.

 .. figure:: _images/pywps-slurm-demo-architecture.png